Plutonium: Medical experimentation

 During and after the end of World War II, scientists working on the Manhattan Project and other nuclear weapons research projects conducted studies of the effects of plutonium on laboratory animals and human subjects.
-Animal studies found that a few milligrams of plutonium per kilogram of tissue is a lethal dose.
+Animal studies found that a few milligrams of plutonium per kg of tissue is a lethal dose.

-In the case of human subjects, this involved injecting solutions containing (typically) five micrograms of plutonium into hospital patients thought to be either terminally ill, or to have a life expectancy of less than ten years either due to age or chronic disease condition.
-This was reduced to one microgram in July 1945 after animal studies found that the way plutonium distributed itself in bones was more dangerous than radium.
+For human subjects, this involved injecting solutions typically containing 5 micrograms (μg) of plutonium into hospital patients thought to be either terminally ill, or to have a life expectancy of less than ten years either due to age or chronic disease.
+This was reduced to 1 μg in July 1945 after animal studies found that the way plutonium distributes itself in bones is more dangerous than radium.
 Most of the subjects, Eileen Welsome says, were poor, powerless, and sick.

-From 1945 to 1947, eighteen human test subjects were injected with plutonium without informed consent.
+In 1945–47, eighteen human test subjects were injected with plutonium without informed consent.
 The tests were used to create diagnostic tools to determine the uptake of plutonium in the body in order to develop safety standards for working with plutonium.
-Ebb Cade was an unwilling participant in medical experiments that involved injection of 4.7 micrograms of Plutonium on 10 April 1945 at Oak Ridge, Tennessee.
+Ebb Cade was an unwilling participant in medical experiments that involved injection of 4.7 μg of plutonium on April 10, 1945, at Oak Ridge, Tennessee.
 This experiment was under the supervision of Harold Hodge.
 Other experiments directed by the United States Atomic Energy Commission and the Manhattan Project continued into the 1970s.
 The Plutonium Files chronicles the lives of the subjects of the secret program by naming each person involved and discussing the ethical and medical research conducted in secret by the scientists and doctors.
 The episode is now considered to be a serious breach of medical ethics and of the Hippocratic Oath.

-The government covered up most of these radiation mishaps until 1993, when President Bill Clinton ordered a change of policy and federal agencies then made available relevant records.
+The government covered up most of these actions until 1993, when President Bill Clinton ordered a change of policy and federal agencies then made available relevant records.
 The resulting investigation was undertaken by the president's Advisory Committee on Human Radiation Experiments, and it uncovered much of the material about plutonium research on humans.
 The committee issued a controversial 1995 report which said that "wrongs were committed" but it did not condemn those who perpetrated them.